 Earn enough Ultimate Rewards points to book a flight almost anywhere in the world when you open a Chase Sapphire Preferred credit card.

 No matter what your travel goals are, Chase Sapphire Preferred should be your very first credit card.
-The welcome bonus is worth at least $750 in travel, the annual fee is reasonable, and the rewards (Chase Ultimate Rewards) are easy to earn and redeem.
+The welcome bonus is worth at least $1000 in travel, the annual fee is reasonable, and the rewards (Chase Ultimate Rewards) are easy to earn and redeem.
 The welcome bonus can be worth well over $1000 if you utilize Chase’s transfer partners.
-Click here for 25 valuable ways to spend 60,000 Ultimate Rewards points.
+Click here for 25 valuable ways to spend some of the bonus points.

 The earn rate is 2 points per dollar on travel and dining, and 1 point per dollar on all other purchases.
 The annual fee is reasonable at $95.